6 Amazing Benefits of Using HubSpot CRM

 Why?
 Because all of that takes time and distracts you from your main job — selling.
 Besides, in a world where every aspect of our work and personal life is becoming digital, why would you stick to an archaic manual system?
 If you’d like to find out a solution to this, I’d like to introduce you to a term that’s becoming very popular in the sales world - Customer Relationship Management.

 A CRM is a digital system which allows organisations to manage business relationships and the data and information associated with them in one central location.
 Such data can include customer and prospective customer information, including their names, contact details, lead status and much more besides.

-There are many CRM systems available which I’m sure you’ve heard of, such as Salesforce, Zoho, Prosper Works and HubSpot.
+There are many CRM systems available which I’m sure you’ve heard of, such as Salesforce, Pipedrive, Zendesk and HubSpot.

-Klood Digital are a proud HubSpot partner, meaning we are well versed on the platform and have generated genuine results for our clients.
-With this in mind and having used the system proficiently, in this blog I’d like to explore six benefits of using HubSpot CRM.
+Klood Digital are a proud Diamond HubSpot Partner, meaning we are well-versed on the platform and have generated genuine results for our clients.
+With this in mind and having used the system proficiently, in this blog, I’d like to explore six benefits of using HubSpot CRM.

 It’s actually free

 There are plenty of tools and pieces of software out there that are ‘free’ but that offer very limited functionality unless you pay for it.
 This makes it very hard to make the most out of them and judge their effectiveness.

 However, this isn’t the case with HubSpot CRM, and the free platform offers a wide range of features that makes it a great tool on its own.